-The WiFi options have lower EMF emissions in our tests than the dedicated options, with the lowest average EMF readings being0.77 V/m for the Miku and 0.37 V/m for the Nanit Pro (the lowest in the group overall) with the EMF reader 6 ft from the unit.
-The lowest average reading for the dedicated monitors at 6 ft is 0.83 for the Hello Baby.
+The WiFi options have lower EMF emissions in our tests than the dedicated options, with the lowest average EMF readings being 0.21 V/m for the Miku Pro and 0.23 V/m for the iBaby M8 2K Smart Baby Monitor with the EMF reader 6 ft from the unit.
+The lowest average reading for the dedicated monitors at 6 ft is 0.18 for the Infant Optics DXR-8 PRO.
 This level is significantly lower than any other dedicated monitor we've tested, making it a good choice for parents concerned about EMF who also want a dedicated option over a WiFi product.
 The LeapFrog LF920HD 7" Display is also low at 0.23.

 You can lower your baby's potential exposure if your camera setup is more than 12-15 feet away from your baby's usual resting place (adequate distance for night vision for most units).
 Given the sensitivity of a baby's developing systems, we recommend setting the monitor as far away from your little one as possible while adhering to night vision requirements.
 For most video monitors in this review, this distance is 10-15 feet away from the baby.